 ## Intro

-Type 1 diabetes mellitus (T1DM) is an autoimmune disease that typically manifests itself in those between 10 and 14 years of age.
-That is not to say, however, that diagnosis of T1DM is restricted to those individuals within this age range, and whilst it is rare for diagnosis to be made in individuals over 40, it is possible for T1DM to occur at any age.
-T1DM is characterised by the destruction of the beta-cells within the pancreas which are responsible for producing insulin.
-This loss of insulin producing beta cells means that there is an inability for T1DM patients to regulate their own blood glucose levels, and leads to hyperglycemia (blood glucose levels being too high).
-As such, T1DM patients are reliant on external insulin to control the glycemic levels in their body.
+Type 1 diabetes mellitus (T1DM) is a life-long autoimmune disease that typically manifests itself in children between 10 and 14 years of age.
+That is not to say, however, that a diagnosis of T1DM is restricted to those individuals within this age range, and whilst it is rare for diagnosis to be made in individuals over 40, it is possible for a diagnosis of T1DM to occur at any age.
+T1DM is characterised by the destruction of the beta-cells within the pancreas which are responsible for producing insulin, a hormone used by the body to ….
+This loss of insulin producing beta cells means that there is an inability for T1DM patients to regulate their own blood glucose levels, which if left untreated can lead to hyperglycemia (blood glucose levels being too high).
+As such, T1DM patients are reliant on the subcutaneous injection of synthetic insulin to control the glycemic levels in their body and to maintain a healthy blood glucose level.
 Diagnosis of the condition is based on hyperglycemia, with a fasting blood glucose concentration above 7.0 mmol/L being characterised as enough to diagnose.
-Other symptoms commonly seen before diagnosis are polyuria, polydipsia and weight loss.
+Other symptoms commonly seen before diagnosis are going to the toilet a lot, constantly being thirsty and weight loss.

-According to the WHO, blood glucose levels should be between 3.9 mmol/L and 5.6mmol/L for ordinary people and between 5 mmol/L and 9 mmol/L for diabetic patients.
-As a result of this, there is a constant need for diabetics to manage their blood glucose levels, with the aim of spending as much time within this range as possible, and avoiding hyperglycemia and hypoglycemia (blood glucose levels too low).
-Both hyperglycemia and hypoglycemia are serious conditions and can lead to life threatening situations for patients; making precision when managing blood glucose levels a matter of life and death.
-Patients who spend extended periods of time in a hyperglycemic state can suffer from kidney damage, nerve damage, damage to the blood vessels of the retina, and complications with bones and joints.
-In extreme cases of hyperglycemia, diabetic ketoacidosis can occur, which, if left untreated, can lead to a life-threatening diabetic coma.
-Meanwhile, hypoglycemia affords a range of different issues, ranging from slurred speech and numbness to seizures, coma and death in extreme cases.
+According to the World Health Organisation (WHO), blood glucose levels should be between 3.9 mmol/L and 5.6mmol/L for ordinary people and between 5 mmol/L and 9 mmol/L for diabetic patients.
+As a result of this, there is a constant need for diabetics to manage their blood glucose levels, with the aim of spending as much time within this range as possible and avoiding hyperglycemia and hypoglycemia (blood glucose levels too low).
+Both hyperglycemia and hypoglycemia are serious conditions that can lead to life threatening situations for patients; making precision when managing blood glucose levels a matter of life and death.
+Patients who spend extended periods of time in a hyperglycemic state can suffer from kidney damage, nerve damage (neuropathy), damage to the blood vessels of the retina leading to blindness, and complications with bones and joints.
+In extreme cases of hyperglycemia, diabetic ketoacidosis (DKA) can occur, which, if left untreated, can lead to a life-threatening diabetic coma.
+Meanwhile, hypoglycemia affords a range of different issues, ranging from slurred speech and numbness to seizures, coma and death in extreme cases if left untreated.